klogging/klogging.io/docs/configuration/configuration.md

 You can also override some configuration by setting [Environment variables](../internals/environment-variables.md).

+## How Klogging loads configuration

+Klogging does not load the initial configuration until it is needed, when a logger is first declared.

 ## How Klogging finds configuration files

 Klogging follows these steps for finding configuration files: